 This topic contains the latest content from the emails that we send out to new Kee Vault subscribers during the free trial period.

-We think that receiving this information gradually throughout your trial period is more manageable for you and more likely to reinforce what you learn as you experience Kee Vault for the first couple of weeks but we appreciate that you might prefer to grab a coffee and read through the whole lot in one go.
+We think that receiving this information gradually throughout your trial period is more manageable for you and more likely to reinforce what you learn as you experience Kee Vault for the first few weeks but we appreciate that you might prefer to grab a coffee and read through the whole lot in one go.

-If you have not opted to receive these emails you can either expand the sections below to see all the content from every email OR change your account preferences after signing in to Kee Vault (Note that the emails may be delivered over a shorter period than if you opted-in immediately at registration time).
+If you have not opted to receive these emails you can either expand the sections below to see all the content from every email OR change your account preferences after signing in to Kee Vault (Note that the emails may then be delivered over a compressed shorter period than if you opted-in immediately at registration time).

 Introduction to Kee Vault